mech/Learning-Notes/DevOps/AWS/IAM.md

 The idea behind IAM is to separate users and groups from the actions they need to perform.

+## Least Privilege

+You have to earn your privileges!
+Start with the absolute minimum.

 ## Shared Security Model